In my TMJ consultations, I always ask about sleep position. Why?

 It keeps your head and neck aligned with your torso when sleeping on either side, and it supports your jaw without adding pressure.

-Here’s a link to Core Products with information about sizing, prices, warranty, firmness (I recommend original firm), and more.
+Here’s a link to the manufacturer, Core Products, with information about sizing, prices, warranty, firmness (I recommend original firm), and more.

 Is it expensive?

 Yes.
-However, with a 5-year warranty, it amounts to $20-26 per year depending on size.
+However, with a 5-year warranty, it prorates out to $20-26 per year depending on size.

 If you really need to save money, after reading the Core Products information and measuring to get your size, you can save a few dollars buying on Amazon.
 I recommend the Firm models.

-A long-term TMJ client, Deborah — who no longer has any jaw issues — told me about the Therapeutica Travel Pillow.
-It’s smaller and less expensive and easier to travel with.
+A former long-term TMJ client, Deborah — my very first TMJ Relief client, who no longer has any jaw issues — told me about the Therapeutica Travel Pillow.
+It’s smaller, less expensive, and easier to travel with.

-Deborah likes that it allows her to sleep closer to her partner.
+Deborah likes that this smaller pillow allows her to sleep closer to her partner.

 It comes in Petite and Average sizes.